 Before we proceed to the symptoms, there is one point worth mentioning.
 Allergic reactions tend to vary according to individuals.
 Some might start experiencing the symptoms within 2 minutes of exposure, while others might not have any signs for 2 hours.

-The major effect of a strawberry allergy is seen on the gastrointestinal system and the respiratory system.
+The major effect of this allergy is seen on the gastrointestinal system and the respiratory system.
 If you are allergic to strawberries, it is these systems that you should keep an eye on.
 Recognizing an allergic reaction at an early stage can save you from quite a bit of trouble.

 The allergic reactions to strawberries most often manifest in the areas of the throat and mouth.
 Symptoms include: